deyohong/UNFS/README.md

     $ unfs_format
     UNFS format device 07:00.0 label "User Space Nameless Filesystem"

+    $ /WORK/mongod
+    ...

-Note that unfs_format is equivalent to running mkfs on a new device.
+Note that running unfs_format is equivalent to invoking mkfs on a new device.
-For using raw device, skip unvme-setup and specify instead. export UNFS_DEVICE=/dev/nvme0n1 (or whatever block device).
+For using raw device, skip unvme-setup and specify the device name instead, e.g., export UNFS_DEVICE=/dev/nvme0n1 (or whatever block device name).

 Steps to run MongoDB smoke tests:

-    $ unfs_shell
-    UNFS Shell (device 07:0.0)

-    UNFS:/> mkdir /data/db/job0/resmoke/journal

-    UNFS:/> q

     $ cd /WORK/mongo

-    $ buildscripts/resmoke.py --suites=core --storageEngine=wiredTiger
+    $ buildscripts/resmoke.py --storageEngine=wiredTiger --suites=core

-Note that resmoke.py script specifies "--dbpath /data/db/job0/resmoke" so the test will fail immediately unless /data/db/job0/resmoke/journal is created first using unfs_shell command prior to running the smoke test.

-However, there may be tests within resmoke.py that will fail with no journal directory error message when such test specifies a newly different data path.
-It should also be noted that UNVMe driver only suports one owner process, i.e. one mongod process.
-So test such as jsHeapLimit.js that launches a second mongod process will fail in both of the indicated scenarios.

-Steps to run mongod:

-    $ cd /WORK/mongo

-    $ unfs_shell
-    UNFS Shell (device 07:0.0)

-    UNFS:/> mkdir /data/db/journal

-    UNFS:/> q

-    $ /WORK/mongo/mongod

-Note that the default MongoDB data path is /data/db, so /data/db/journal directory has to be created first.
+It should be noted that the UNVMe driver only suports one process accessing a given NVMe device, so the smoke test will fail at jsHeapLimit.js since the test will launch a second mongod process and fail to open the NVMe device that is already owned by another process.
+However, all the core tests should pass running against a raw device (using the kernel space driver).